Lex45x/ops-bro/docs/README.md

 ## Extractor

-Each extractor represent a single event that could be extracted from the request to Listener.
+Each extractor represent a set of rules used to extract a single type of event from the request to a parent [Listener](#listener).
-E.g.: Gitlab listener could provide a bunch of different event to webhook subscriber: commit pushed, merge request created, merge request taken back in progress, merge request completed, merge request merged, etc.
+E.g.: Gitlab listener acts as a source of different events: commit pushed, merge request created, merge request taken back in progress, merge request completed, merge request merged, etc.
-So, in this case, each of the listed event will have own extractor.
+So, in this case, each of the listed event types will have dedicated extractor.
 See an example below.
 ```json
 {